neoforged/.github/primers/1.21.2/index.md

     - `AbstractMinecart`
         - `getMinecartBehavior` - Returns the behavior of the minecart.
         - `exits` is now public
+        - `isFirstTick` - Returns whether this is the first tick the entity is alive.
-        - `getCurrentBlockPos` - Gets the current position of the minecart.
+        - `getCurrentBlockPosOrRailBelow` - Gets the current position of the minecart or the rail beneath.
-        - `pushOrPickUpEntities` - Determines whether entities in the bounding box are pushed or picked up for riding.
         - `moveAlongTrack` -> `makeStepAlongTrack`
         - `setOnRails` - Sets whether the minecart is on rails.
-        - `isflipped`, `setFlipped` - Returns whetherh the minecart is upside down.
+        - `isFlipped`, `setFlipped` - Returns whetherh the minecart is upside down.
         - `getRedstoneDirection` - Returns the direction the redstone is powering to.
         - `isRedstoneConductor` is now public
         - `applyNaturalSlowdown` now returns the vector to slowdown by.
         - `getPosOffs` -> `MinecartBehavior#getPos`
         - `setPassengerMoveIntent`, `setPassengerMoveIntentFromInput`, `getPassengerMoveIntent` - Handles the passenger movement and how it translates to the minecart.
     - `MinecartBehavior` - holds how the entity should be rendered and positions during movement.
+- `net.minecraft.world.level.block.state.properties.RailShape#isAscending` -> `isSlope`
+- `net.minecraft.world.phys.shapes.MinecartCollisionContext` - An entity collision context that handles the collision of a minecart with some other collision object.

 ### Tools, via Tool Materials